apollographql/rover/docs/source/ci-cd.md

 ---
-title: "Using Rover in CI/CD"
+title: Using Rover in CI/CD
-sidebar_title: "CI/CD"
 ---

 You can use Rover in any CI/CD environment that uses a Rover-supported operating system (Linux, MacOS, or Windows).
 Most commonly, this is to run [schema checks](https://www.apollographql.com/docs/studio/schema-checks/) with [`rover graph check`](./graphs/#checking-schema-changes) or [`rover subgraph check`](./subgraphs/#checking-subgraph-schema-changes).